rpwenzel/MyProject/P2/README.md

 This file is for P2
 My source program is MyProject.py
-I use each input json files to create pandas which were loaded as tables into a Postgresql DB (I exported my four output tables:  CUSTOMER, SITE_VISIT, IMAGE, ORDER into csv files and copied them into the output director)
+I used each input json files to create pandas which were loaded as tables into a Postgresql DB (I exported my four output tables:  CUSTOMER, SITE_VISIT, IMAGE, ORDER into csv files and copied them into the output director)

 My 8 input json files are in the input directory:
-(I don't know how to read the json records from a single and convert them into pandas) sfi_1.json  CUSTOMER NEW ... original input_sample sfi_2.json  CUSTOMER NEW sfi_3.json  CUSTOMER NEW
+(I didn't know how to read the json records from a single and convert them into pandas, so I created separate files instead) Below are the names of the files and what data is in each of them.) sfi_1.json  CUSTOMER NEW ... original input_sample sfi_2.json  CUSTOMER NEW sfi_3.json  CUSTOMER NEW